 WEP is a basic encryption method offering two levels of encryption; 128-bit is stronger than 40/64-bit encryption.
+WEP cannot be used with Wi-Fi Protected Setup.

 Encryption.
 Select the appropriate level of encryption, 40/64-bit (10 hex digits) or 128-bit (26 hex digits).